A four part series… by Letitia Glenn

 The interface is the working tool to accomplish that.

 We’ve all seen saddles that “bridge” (Create pressure on the shoulders and the loins while leaving a void of “no contact” across the middle).

 Conversely, many saddles press down on horses’ center back area and leave no room for the horse to contract abdominal muscles and push upward to round the topline.

 Some horses, for a myriad of reasons, have anomalies in their body profiles.

-Such visible evidence as a ‘hollow’ or dropped back, pockets behind the shoulder/wither where muscle has wasted, reduced top line muscling, drooped abdomens, sloping rumps and more.
+Such visible evidence as a ‘hollow’ or dropped back, pockets behind the shoulder/wither where the muscle has wasted, reduced top-line muscling, drooped abdomens, sloping rumps, and more.

 Shimming can temporarily replace wasted muscles and create a lovely, even contact with the saddle.
 They are truly remedial/therapeutic tools!